nice-boys/product-boilerplate/README.md

 ### Code Generation

-There are two code generators at work in this boilerplate:
+There are three code generators at work in this boilerplate:

 - [GraphQL Codegen](https://graphql-code-generator.com) automatically generates React components for the frontend that fetch from the API.
 They are fully typed too, so you know exactly what the shape of the returned data is.
+- [Prisma](https://prisma.io) generates a fully type-safe database client from our datamodel.
-- [GraphQL Nexus](https://nexus.js.org) in combination with [Prisma](https://prisma.io) let us plug together a production-ready GraphQL API from just the database datamodel.
+- [GraphQL Nexus](https://nexus.js.org) (in combination with Prisma) lets us expose a production-ready GraphQL API from the database client.

 ### Routing